Scientific context

 Scientific questions

 ROSES aims to monitor one of the major compartments of the Critical Zone: the saturated zones of the subsurface.
-Thanks to this monitoring, it twill be possible to have a better understanding of groundwater variation in term of water level, but also resource quality for different aquifers systems over the whole French territory while covering different types of aquifers (from alluvial basins to sedimentary basins, as well as fractured aquifers such as basement aquifers for instance) in a context of global change.
+This monitoring makes it possible to better understand groundwater level variation and water quality for different aquifers systems over the whole french territory, including different types of aquifers (alluvial, sedimentary and basement) in a context of global change.

-Although ROSES was initially set up to monitor water policies or to prevent drought and flood risk, it can also be used to address various scientific questions, in particular the multi-scale issue, with data assimilation for modeling.
+Although ROSES was initially set up within the framework of water policies and for drought and flood risk prevention, it can also be used to address various scientific questions, in particular the multi-scale issue, with data assimilation for modeling.

 Sites and measured variables

-ROSES is deployed throughout the French territory and is based on the monitoring of more than 80 000 monitoring points (wells, boreholes, springs).
-This corresponds to more than 17 millions piezometric levels, more than 101 millions analysis (in situparameters, major ions, traces, organic compounds (pesticides, pharmaceutical substances, etc.)).
-The monitoring frequencies of he chemical data range from monthly to annual depending on the pressure on the resource.
+ROSES is deployed throughout the French territory and is based on the monitoring of more than 80,000 data points (wells, boreholes, springs).
+This corresponds to more than 17 millions piezometric levels, and more than 101 millions analysis (in situ parameters, major ions, traces, organic compounds (pesticides, pharmaceutical substances, etc.).
+The monitoring frequencies of the chemical data range from monthly to annual depending on the pressure on the resource.

 The groundwater level, for the network of boreholes of the Water Framework Directive observatory, is recorded every hour.